Eye Bags – Lower Eyelid Surgery

 For some people with slight puffy bags and hollowing of the cheek area, hyaluronic acids fillers like Restylane may be used to blend and camouflage the bags temporarily.
 During your consultation with Dr Prasad, he will advise you on the suitability of using fillers to treat your under eye bags.
 If there is only a slight amount of fat in the eye bags, hyaluronic acid fillers can be used as a short-term alternative to surgery.

 Revision for non-surgical treatment of eye bags

 Dr. Prasad often sees patients who had fillers injected below their eyes by other doctors for eye bags.
 Unfortunately, many people who use fillers for this purpose end up with larger eye bags.
 Dr. Prasad has extensive experience with this issue and routinely applies hyaluronidase, an enzyme used to dissolve hyaluronic acid fillers.

-To schedule a consultation with Dr. Prasad, contact us at our Manhattan office at (212) 265-8877 or Garden City Long Island office at (516) 742-4636.
+To schedule a consultation with the Board-certified Oculoplastic surgeon Dr. Prasad, contact us at our Manhattan office at (212) 265-8877 or Garden City Long Island office at (516) 742-4636.
 Patient financing options are available for qualified candidates.

 Frequently Asked Questions (FAQs)

 The cost of eyelid surgery is based on surgeon’s fee, anesthesia, facility fees, and extensiveness of the surgery.
 Dr. Prasad performs his surgeries at his Joint Commission Certified facilities to provide the highest level of safety for his patients.
 Financing options are available.

 Does the under eye bags surgery treat malar bags?